Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Introduction

 Here $\Omega\subset\mathbb{R}^d$, $d=2$, $\mu:\Omega\rightarrow\mathbb{R}$ such that $\mu>0$ in $\Omega$, $g:\Omega\rightarrow\mathbb{R}^d$ is a given body force and the model seeks velocity $u:\Omega\rightarrow\mathbb{R}^d$ and pressure $p:\Omega\rightarrow\mathbb{R}$.
 The discretization of the equations in \eqref{eq: Stokes equations} then leads to a symmetric block-structured saddle-point system

 and $A_h$, $B_h$ discretize\footnote{We refer to Example \ref{ex:example} for details of the discretization.} respectively the diffusion operator $A=-\nabla(\mu\nabla\cdot)$ and the divergence operator $B=-\nabla\cdot$.
 Importantly, we assume that the discretization is stable so that \eqref{eq:stokesblocks} yields convergent approximations of \eqref{eq: Stokes equations}.
-Examples of such discretizations are staggered finite differences \cite{armfield1991finite} or the finite element method using Taylor-Hood elements \cite{brezzi1991stability} which shall be employed below.

-In real-life applications, the system \eqref{eq:stokesblocks} needs to be solved by preconditioned Krylov or other iterative methods.
+Examples of such discretizations are staggered finite differences \cite{armfield1991finite} or the finite element method using Taylor-Hood elements \cite{brezzi1991stability} which shall be employed below.\\ In real-life applications, the system \eqref{eq:stokesblocks} needs to be solved by preconditioned Krylov or other iterative methods.
 Here, the canonical (block-diagonal) preconditioner is the operator $\mathcal{B}_h=\text{diag}(A_h, S_h)^{-1}$ with $S_h=B_hA^{-1}_hB^T_h$ being the Schur complement.
 As shown in \cite{murphy2000note} the spectrum of $\mathcal{B}_h\mathcal{A}_h$ contains only 3 distinct eigenvalues leading to rapid convergence of iterative solvers.
 However, due to the exact Schur complement, this preconditioner is prohibitively expensive.
 A practical preconditioner, based on the approximation of $S_h$, is the operator

 with $M_h$ the discretization of the $\mu^{-1}$-weighted $L^2$-inner product, i.e. $\mu^{-1}$-weighted mass matrix.
 In particular, \cite{grinevich2009iterative} shows that the spectrum of $M^{-1}_h S_h$ is bounded independent of $h$ (i.e. preconditioner \eqref{eq:wathen} is independent of the discretization parameter) but, critically, the spectral bounds depend on the smoothness of $\mu$.
 In turn, \eqref{eq:wathen} performs poorly in the presence of sharp gradients as observed, e.g. in \cite{rudi2017weighted} in benchmark problems inspired by magma dynamics.
 We demonstrate this behavior further in a simple setting in Example \ref{ex:example}.